KalleZ/engine/README.md

 License
 =======

-Copyright 2006 Tuxxedo Software Development, CVR: 34663858, DK
+Copyright 2006 Tuxxedo Software Development, CVR: DK-34663858

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.